-What should I not expect when I apply for membership?
+What should I NOT expect if I join?

-What if I am just a beginner or haven’t picked up a racquet in years?
+What if I’m just a beginner, or haven’t picked up a racquet in years?

 Where does LATA play tennis?

-Keep in mind that LATA does not host a "drop-in" type of activity of any kind.
-Due to demand and a variety of playing levels, advance sign-up facilitates fair play and organization.
-Each activity is planned differently each year and the locations are determined by availability.
-However, currently the most frequently used locations for our organized events are these:
+Keep in mind that LATA doesn’t host “drop-in” play.
+Due to demand and variety, advance sign-up facilitates fair play and a well-run organization.
+Activities and venues each year are determined by availability.
+But the most frequently used locations for our tennis events are these:

 | || |